SamuelYvon/netifaces-2/README.md

 ### `AF_` Constants

-In the previous version of `netifaces` the `AF_` constants' value were assigned to be platform independent.
-This has the nice effect of abstracting the OS when accessing the information of a network layer.
+In the previous version of `netifaces` the `AF_` constants' values were assigned to be platform dependent.
+This has the nice effect of using the correct OS constant value when accessing the information of a network layer.
 However after consideration, it does not feel like the right place to provide abstraction.

-In netifaces-2, the AF_ constants no longer share the same integer value as their equivalents from the `socket` module.
+In netifaces-2, the AF_ constants are fixed, and no longer share the same integer value as their equivalents from the `socket` module.
 This means that code which uses the two sets of constants interchangeably may have to be updated.
 If you update your project's dependencies to this version of `netifaces`, be wary of this change.